notzune/docs/src/administration/housekeeping.md

 > *Taken from a [Dev.to](https://dev.to/github/how-to-prevent-merge-conflicts-or-at-least-have-less-of-them-109p).*

 This can be extremely frustrating especially on a project such as this when there will be times where more than one person may be working on a specific piece of code.

+Luckily we can take several steps to prevent this from happening:
+### Standardization of Formatting